Kaiwen-d/DSGA_1006_capstone/README.md

 information retrieval more efficient.

 This Github includes implementations for the preprocessing steps: filtering and clustering, and summarization with PEGASUS and BERT summarization model.
-These steps are applied on two datasets: Multi-News public dataset and Moody's news dataset.
+These steps are applied to two datasets: Multi-News public dataset and Moody's news dataset.

 ## Step by step python scripts for multi_news dataset:
 - Get rouge score for each sentence: score_sentences_shard.py